Legal Affairs

 1. It submits a VAT declaration for the calendar year under the separate tax number.
 That summarises the tax basis for all foreign companies which it represents; individual data are not required.
 Under the separate VAT Reg.
 No., the fiscal representative stands for all the companies with domicile abroad which it represents.
 The annual declaration is normally to be submitted until the last day of February of the tax period following second calendar year (Art.
 149 para.
 4 No. 4 Tax Code).
 The measurement basis is to be given separately for internal deliveries and tax-free intra-Community acquisitions.
 A "0" is to be entered for the payment obligation.

 2. The fiscal representative is also required to submit a Summary Report by the 25th day after expiry of a calendar month to the Federal Central Tax Office (Bundeszentralamt für Steuern), unless it has exemption because the total turnover of the companies represented by it in the preceding calendar year did not exceed the amounts indicated in Art.
 18a para.
 9, Art.
 18 para.
 2 UStG.
 As long as the amount of the tax base for inter-community deliveries and for deliveries according to Art.
-25b para 2 UStG, neither in the current calendar quarter nor in the previous four calender quarters were more than 50.000,- Euro, the Summary Report can be submitted until expiry of the 25th day of the calendar quarter.
+25b para 2 UStG, neither in the current calendar year nor in the previous calender year were more than 200.000,- Euro, the Summary Report can be submitted until expiry of the 25th day of the calendar quarter.
 For this purpose it is necessary for the fiscal representative to give the necessary details on the basis of the duplicate of the invoice of the company represented by him.

 3. The fiscal representative is required to fulfil the general recording duties pursuant to Art.
 22 UStG.